ucan-wg/awake/README.md

 At this stage, the Provider has been validated, but the Requestor is still untrusted.
 The Requesytor now has enough trust in the Provider to intiate an MLS session.

 The Requestor now MUST provide their actual DID over the secure channel, and MUST prove that they are a trusted party rather than a PITM, eavesdropper, or phisher.
-This is accomplished in the [MLS Certificate] step.
+This is accomplished in the [MLS Credentials] step.

 > In order to ensure that MLS provides meaningful authentication it is important that each member is able to authenticate some identity information for each other member.
 Identity information is encoded in Credentials, so this property is provided by ensuring that members use compatible credential types.
 >